YounessBerkia/WattWise/README.md

 4. Push to the branch
 5. Open a Pull Request

-We're not strict about commit messages, but try to make them descriptive.
+I am not strict about commit messages, but try to make them descriptive.
 "Fixed stuff" tells nobody anything.

 ---